shichuzhu/sds/README.md

 ## TODO:

 - [Done] Add json file to support input IP address.
+- [Done] Allow user-input grep pattern.
+(Currently hard-coded)
+- Write command that will cleanup the running service instead of manually cancel each server.
 - Write code to auto-send IP & port info from server to the client.
 - Add build functionality instead of running `go run` all the time.